dehalokmansahin/opensips-ai-voice-connector/docs/prd.md

 5. Security and compliance testing for banking regulations
 6. MVP demonstration and stakeholder sign-off

+## Epic 5: Cloud AI Integration & Hybrid Deployment 🚀 FUTURE

+**Epic Goal:** Enhance the system with cloud AI provider integrations to offer premium quality options and hybrid deployment flexibility, enabling customers to choose between cost-effective local processing and high-quality cloud services based on their specific needs and infrastructure constraints.

+### Story 5.1: Faster-Whisper ASR Cloud Integration
+**As a** system administrator,
+**I want** the option to use Faster-Whisper cloud ASR service,
+**so that** I can achieve higher transcription accuracy for critical banking conversations.

+**Acceptance Criteria:**
+1. Faster-Whisper API integration with secure authentication
+2. Configuration option to switch between Vosk (local) and Faster-Whisper (cloud)
+3. Streaming audio support with cloud API
+4. Error handling and fallback to local ASR if cloud unavailable
+5. Cost monitoring and usage tracking for cloud service
+6. Performance comparison testing between local and cloud options

+### Story 5.2: OpenAI GPT-4o LLM Cloud Integration
+**As a** banking customer,
+**I want** access to advanced language understanding capabilities,
+**so that** I can have more natural and intelligent conversations about complex banking needs.

+**Acceptance Criteria:**
+1. OpenAI GPT-4o API integration with secure key management
+2. Configuration option to switch between LLaMA (local) and OpenAI (cloud)
+3. Banking-specific prompt engineering and safety controls
+4. Conversation context management with cloud API
+5. Cost optimization through intelligent caching and request batching
+6. Compliance validation for cloud data processing

+### Story 5.3: ElevenLabs TTS Cloud Integration
+**As a** banking customer,
+**I want** natural, high-quality voice responses,
+**so that** my experience feels more human and professional.

+**Acceptance Criteria:**
+1. ElevenLabs API integration with voice selection options
+2. Configuration option to switch between Piper (local) and ElevenLabs (cloud)
+3. Streaming audio synthesis with low latency
+4. Voice customization for brand consistency
+5. Audio quality optimization for telephony transmission
+6. Cost management and voice usage monitoring

+### Story 5.4: Configurable Backend Selection Framework
+**As a** system administrator,
+**I want** flexible configuration options for AI backend selection,
+**so that** I can optimize for cost, quality, and compliance requirements.

+**Acceptance Criteria:**
+1. Service-level configuration for backend selection (local/cloud/hybrid)
+2. Runtime switching capabilities without service restart
+3. Load balancing between local and cloud backends
+4. Health monitoring for all backend options
+5. Automatic failover from cloud to local backends
+6. Configuration validation and deployment testing

+### Story 5.5: Hybrid Deployment Scenarios
+**As a** enterprise customer,
+**I want** the ability to use different AI backends based on call priority or customer tier,
+**so that** I can optimize costs while maintaining quality for premium customers.

+**Acceptance Criteria:**
+1. Customer tier-based backend routing
+2. Call priority assessment and backend selection
+3. Real-time cost vs quality optimization
+4. Monitoring and analytics for hybrid usage patterns
+5. Business rule engine for backend selection logic
+6. Cost reporting and optimization recommendations

 ## Checklist Results Report

 ### Executive Summary